TransparentSelf/transparentself.github.io/_posts/2021-10-17-whats-all-about-uxui.md

 ## So what?

-Well, in the following 5 short and crisp posts I will share with you my connection to the above areas of expertise...
-I am not saying that I am an expert in any of those areas.
+Well, in **the following 5 short and crisp posts I will share with you my connection to the above areas of expertise**...
+Well, I am not saying that I am an expert so to say in any of those.
 This is just to share with you where I am on the journey regarding those areas.
 Also I am afraid I can be quite preachy so if you might feel overwhelmed then I apologize for that...
 I am doing that with a good hope that we all learn something today...

 You might use the below link to navigate to one of the posts or hit the links above to go to a specific skill.